 Custodial Credit Risk - Deposits.
 Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
-State Statutes require that insurance, surety bonds or collateral protect all District deposits.
-At December 31, 2019, the carrying amount of the District's deposits with financial institutions was \$225,573 and the bank balance was \$254,659.
+At December 31, 2020, the carrying amount of the District's deposits with financial institutions was \$717,065 and the bank balance was \$573,719.
 The entire bank balance was covered by federal depository insurance or perfected collateral held by the District's agent in the District's name.